vegarant/fastwht/README.md

 Remember to update your Python and Matlab path after you have complied the code.
 The current release have only been tested on one machine running Arch Linux.

-## Current release

-The code is currently working, and produce accurate results.
-A large set of test functions have been made to verify the implementation.

 ## Further releases